Australia competition watchdog gives nod to Goodman Fielder acquisition

-SYDNEY Australia's competition watchdog said on Thursday it will not oppose Wilmar International Ltd's (WLIL.SI) and First Pacific Co Ltd's (0142.HK) proposed acquisition of edible oil supplier Goodman Fielder Ltd GFF.AX as it did not raise competition concerns.
+SYDNEY, Sept 25 Australia's competition watchdog said on Thursday it will not oppose Wilmar International Ltd's and First Pacific Co Ltd's proposed acquisition of edible oil supplier Goodman Fielder Ltd as it did not raise competition concerns.

 Wilmar and the Hong Kong investment firm plan to pay A$1.3 billion ($1.2 billion) for the struggling Australasian food firm that sells packaged edible oil under the Crisco and Gold'N Canola brands.